QuentinDAMMAN/QuentinDAMMAN/README.md

 - 👋 Hi, I’m @QuentinDAMMAN
 - 👀 I’m interested in dev , devOps and it technologies
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on docker, kubunertes , vagrant , Ansible
+- 💞️ I’m looking to collaborate on docker, kubunertes , vagrant , Ansible and monitoring tools
 - 📫 I'm seeking for a junior it job, dev/  devOps

 <!---